sailja/self_study/JavaStudy/CDAC/CoreJava/day-wise_notes/day4.md

 ## Use of 'abstract' Keyword:
 * `abstract` keyword is used in java to let the inheriting classes know that the method defined as abstract has to be overridden.
 * `abstract` : keyword in Java
+* This concept is directly linked to Abstraction.
+If you want to hide the actual implementaion details to the actual sub-types, but on the other hand you want the same declaration to be followed by the actual sub-classes.
 * abstract methods ---methods only with declaration & no definition
     ex: `public abstract double calNetsalry();`